sellalab/ForwardSimulator/README.md

 The program writes three result files: One for summary statistics, one with joint frequency spectrums for both populations and one for the sampled joined frequency spectrums for both populations.

 ## Branches
-### Branches provide variations on the main program:
+Branches provide variations on the main program.
-Amorim2017 - version used in Amorim et al (2017).
+### Amorim2017 - version used in Amorim et al (2017).